skyvers/Aged-care/_pages/ch4-bizlets.md

 </dateTime>
 ```

-Next, modify the `_reviewDetail` view component - open the `_reviewDetail.xml` file to add that attribute in new row.
+Next, modify the `_reviewDetail` view component - open the `_reviewDetail.xml` file to add that attribute in a new row.

 ```xml
 <row>